AASE RED TEAM EXERCISE

 The Benefits Of Red Team Exercises (AASE)

 By carrying out red team exercises, organisations are able to understand who is likely to try and compromise their organisation.
 It provides further information on likely attackers or groups, assists an organisation in understanding what their weaknesses are and allows them to improve their response and detection capability.

 About Red Team Exercises (AASE)

 The objectives of AASE Red Team Exercises are to assess and enhance the resilience of Financial Institutions (FI’s) against sophisticated attacks.
-In order to efficiently allocate their resources to the unique threats they are facing, FI’s are encouraged to create scenarios for their attack simulation by identifying the most likely adversaries and the attack vectors through threat modelling.
+To efficiently allocate their resources to the unique threats they are facing, FI’s are encouraged to create scenarios for their attack simulation by identifying the most likely adversaries and the attack vectors through threat modelling.
 The goal of these exercises is to assess the capability of an FI to prevent, detect and respond to cyberattacks that may impact Critical Functions or business continuity.
-To achieve this, these exercises simulate a full end-to-end cycle of a cybersecurity attack, replicating actions and procedures utilised by real world adversaries with a high level of intent, sophistication and capability.
+To achieve this, these exercises simulate a full end-to-end cycle of a cybersecurity attack, replicating actions and procedures utilised by real-world adversaries with a high level of intent, sophistication and capability.

 Nettitude has extensive experience in delivering red team engagements and has a certified team that hold CREST CCSAS, CCSAM and CCTIM certifications.
 All of our engagements are fully project managed, and we have dedicated managers assigned to each engagement that we deliver.
 We have comprehensive methodologies for these engagements and a strong list of testimonials to support our capability in this space.